algorni/iot-edge-deploy-blob/README.md

 ![Download Blobs by calling the Direct Method](https://user-images.githubusercontent.com/2638875/130454984-c61a49f3-7fa0-43a4-8978-b2bfb6bc3de3.jpg)

 ## Deploying blobs by using an IoT Hub Schedule Job
 To be able to scale out, and deploy the same set of blob files to multiple IoT Edge Devices, you can [schedule a job](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-jobs) on IoT Hub, the job will invoke the direct method for each device to download the blobs content.
-Using this option you can deploy blobs files in bulk, and target all the devices running the DeployBlobsModule IoT Edge module or targeting just a certain subset of those using tags filtering or a list of device ids.
+Using this option you can deploy blobs files in bulk and target all the devices running the DeployBlobsModule IoT Edge module or targeting just a certain subset of those using tags filtering or a list of device ids.

 ![Download Blobs by scheduling an IoT Hub Job](https://user-images.githubusercontent.com/2638875/130455948-4350a6d6-b0b9-4bca-ad09-9dbebe84d33b.jpg)

-> By now, the scheduled job is invoked inmeditatly but it is quite easy to provide a way to schedule the job to be executed at a certaine time and date by changing or adding some lines of code.
+> By now, the scheduled job is invoked inmeditatly, but it is quite easy to provide a way to schedule the job to be executed at a certaine time and date by changing or adding some lines of code.

 ## IoT Edge Module
 ### Building the module
 Under /source/IotEdgeDeployBlobs.Module you can find an IoT Edge module.
-Since it reference another class library under the solution, remember to build the docker from the source root folder with a command like:
+Since it references another class library under the solution, remember to build the docker from the source root folder with a command like:

     docker build -f "./IotEdgeDeployBlobs.Module/Dockerfile.amd64.debug" -t <your container register>.azurecr.io/blobproxymodule:<your tag> .
 ### How the module works